Last Updated on

 Love all things organic?
 So do we!
+From organic cotton yarn to wool!
 Find out below what really makes yarn organic and answer the burning question of what is organic yarn?

 Nowadays you can find organic yarn at most any yarn store you look at including big box stores to small local fiber shops.
 From organic cotton to organic merino wool there is something out there for everyone.
 But what does it mean?
 What really makes organic yarn organic?